dhammateca/dhammapada-munindo/manuscript/markdown/note-on-the-text.md

 which we have our own versions in the west.

-Beyond this basic human wisdom, however, the sayings of the Dhammapada concern the Way to “freedom from bondage, liberation, true security” (verse 23), which is the particular teaching of the Buddha.
+Beyond this basic human wisdom, however, the sayings of the Dhammapada concern the Way to “freedom from all limitation: liberation, true security” (verse 23), which is the particular teaching of the Buddha.
 They do not present this teaching in the form of doctrine, but instead offer a myriad hints, approaches and directions of investigation, from